An Exact and Robust Conformal Inference Method for Counterfactual and Synthetic Controls: Empirical Application

 \section{Empirical Application}

-Here we revisit the analysis in \citet{cunningham2018decriminalizing} who study the causal effect of decriminalizing indoor prostitution.
-They exploit that a Rhode Island District Court judge unexpectedly decriminalized indoor sex work in July 2003 such that, until the re-criminalization in November 2009, Rhode Island was the only U.S.\ state with decriminalized indoor prostitution and prohibited street prostitution.
+We revisit the analysis in \citet{cunningham2018decriminalizing} who study the impact of decriminalizing indoor prostitution.
+They consider the case of Rhode Island, where a judge unanticipatedly decriminalized indoor sex work in July 2003 such that, until the recriminalization in November 2009, Rhode Island had decriminalized indoor and prohibited street prostitution.

 We focus on the effect of legalizing indoor prostitution on female gonorrhea incidence.
 Our outcome of interest is log female gonorrhea incidence per 100,000.
-We use the data on gonorrhea cases from the Center for Disease Control (CDC)'s Gonorrhea Surveillance Program previously analyzed by \citet{cunningham2018decriminalizing} and refer to their Section 3 for a detailed description of the data and descriptive statistics.
+We use the data on gonorrhea cases from the Center for Disease Control (CDC)'s Gonorrhea Surveillance Program previously analyzed by \citet{cunningham2018decriminalizing}; see their Section 3 for a detailed description and descriptive statistics.
 The female gonorrhea series date back to 1985 such that $T_0=19$ and $T_\ast=6$.
 Figure \ref{fig:raw_data} displays the raw data for Rhode Island and the rest of the U.S. states.

-We apply three different CSC methods: Difference-in-differences, canonical SC, and constrained Lasso with $K=1$.
+We apply three different CSC methods: difference-in-differences, canonical SC, and constrained Lasso with $K=1$.
 Recall that constrained Lasso nests both difference-in-differences and SC.
-Following \citet{cunningham2018decriminalizing}, the set of potential control units includes all other U.S. states ($J=50$).
-We report $p$-values obtained from moving block permutations and i.i.d.\ permutations.\footnote{To keep computation tractable, we randomly sample 5000 elements from the set of all permutations with replacement.}
+Following \citet{cunningham2018decriminalizing}, the set of potential control units includes all other U.S. states and the District of Columbia ($J=50$).
+We choose $S_1$ as our test statistic and report $p$-values computed based on moving block and iid permutations.\footnote{To keep computation tractable, we randomly sample 10,000 iid permutations with replacement.} All computations were performed in \texttt{R} \citep{R2020}.

-Before turning to the main results, we use the placebo specification tests proposed in Section \ref{subsec:specification_tests} to assess the plausibility of the underlying assumptions.
-Specifically, based on the pre-treatment data, we test